Traveling to the UK With Your Dog: 2026 Entry Rules

 - Visual health assessment

 If everything is in order, your dog is released to you.
-The inspection typically takes 30-60 minutes at Heathrow.
+Inspection typically takes 30-60 minutes at Heathrow.
 At the Eurotunnel terminal, it can be as quick as 15 minutes.

 If there are problems, your dog may be held in quarantine at an approved facility.
-UK quarantine is costly (approximately 15-20 GBP per day) and lasts until the issue is resolved or for a maximum of 4 months.
+UK quarantine costs approximately 15-20 GBP per day and lasts until the issue is resolved or for a maximum of 4 months.
+Quarantine at UK airports is a real facility with real costs — do not skip steps.

 Dog-Friendly UK: Where to Go